PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 - the current checkpoint moves the deep-skip Resize/dual-Concat/affine tail to a staged indexed owner, shares constant and metadata application across SiNet owners, and removes four adapters as one preflighted transaction.
+- the latest checkpoint moves the adjacent pre-ADD Concat/PReLU fan-out to a dedicated indexed owner, shares the terminal affine/PReLU resolver with the late-residual owner, removes only the redundant Concat adapter, and retains both the direct sibling adapter and legacy NCHW branch.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain